mjmanley/PredictiveModeling/ml_troubleshooting.md

 There is an issue with base-64 decoding or parsing Spark credentials.
 {: tsCauses}

 Ensure that the correct Spark credentials were correctly base-64 encoded.
-For details, please look at documentation.
+For more information, see the documentation.
 {: tsResolve}

 ## This functionality is forbidden for non beta users.